corbyn-jpg/corbyn-jpg/README.md

 ## Fun Facts

-- Equestrian enthusiast and animal lover
+- Equestrian
-- Avid reader of fantasy and sci-fi literature
+- Avid reader of fantasy and sci-fi
-- Casual gamer and world explorer
+- RPG and indie game enjoyer
 - Code runs on tea and determination

 *"In the spirit of science, there really is no such thing as a 'failed experiment.'
 Any test that yields valid data is a valid test."* - Adam Savage